12ian34/rattata/README.md

 - one must manually find the resident advisor URL (e.g. https://www.residentadvisor.net/events/1346399) for the event of interest.
 Upon running the script, the user is asked for the URL which must then manually be entered.
 - one must manually create a Twilio account, and also have a mobile number.
 The relevant details must then be set as Environment Variables for the script to pick up.
 - the defined interval doesn't take into account the time it takes to run the script.
 This isn't very Pythonic but I don't care.
-- if a ticket is made available via resale, only 3 text messages will be sent after which the script will be exited and will require re-running if tickets are still desired.
+- if a ticket is made available via resale, only 3 text messages will be sent (at hourly intervals) after which the script will be exited and will require re-running if tickets are still desired.
+- this script completely ignores "add-ons" (e.g. car parking pass)
 - unknown unknowns.

 ## Usage